-Our classes are taught by qualified Physiotherapists that are approved Pilates instructors from Plus Pilates.
+Our classes are taught by qualified, approved Pilates instructors.
 Class sizes are limited to ensure quality teaching.
 Our antenatal classes are taught by a Specialist Women’s Health Physiotherapist.

 Pilates can be performed at different levels allowing those recovering from injury or illness to start to exercise but also providing a challenging workout for those with a higher level of fitness.
 Pilates works on several principles including alignment and control.
 One to one and small classes allows the physiotherapist to check posture and ensure the correct muscles are being recruited to support the spine.

 We provide all the equipment for the classes including mats, head supports, balls, magic circles and foam rollers so no need to bring anything with you.
 Please wear loose comfortable clothing.
 There is also an opportunity to buy Pilates equipment from our shop so you can continue to practice what you have learnt from the classes at home.